awslabs/aws-encryption-sdk-specification/client-apis/decrypt.md

 ### Encrypted Message

 The encrypted message to decrypt.
-The encrypted message inputted MUST be a sequence of bytes in the [message format](../data-format/message.md) specified by the AWS Encryption SDK.
+The input encrypted message MUST be a sequence of bytes in the [message format](../data-format/message.md) specified by the AWS Encryption SDK.
 The encrypted message contains the list of [encrypted data keys](../data-format/message-header.md#encrypted-data-keys), [encryption context](../data-format/message-header.md#aad), if provided during encryption,